Things can be weird the first time. From the Big Nothing to Too Much, and everything in between.

 Toking and Vaping

 Cannabis is notoriously difficult to dose, and especially at your first time trying it.
 Everyone has a different tolerance, which varies depending on physiology, age, health issues, and a host of other factors.
 In the medical cannabis realm, experts tend to advise patients to start with a low dose and slowly increase over time.
 Aiming for 3 mg of THC per dose is a safe starting point, although challenging to pinpoint when smoking or vaping cannabis.
 This low dose gives you time to adjust; to determine if you are enjoying the experience, or if you need more.

 If you are a first-timer, smoking and vaping are your safest bets.
 Taking small inhales from a joint, or pulls from a vape pen, give you control over the experience.
 If and when you do start feeling the effects, they should be gentle enough to feel pleasant, and manageable.
 The effects of inhaling cannabis also come on rather quickly, only lasting between one to four hours.

 Try one or two puffs, wait 10 minutes, and if you’ve felt nothing, try another couple.

-Ingesting Oils and Edibles
+First Time Trying Cannabis Oils and Edibles

 The other conventional method of consuming cannabis is in an infused edible.
 These are challenging even for experienced users, and they make poor choices for newbies.
 The cannabinoids in an edible take a long time to absorb into the bloodstream because you need to digest them before they take effect.
 It can take one to two hours for the effects to come on, and by that point, you may realize you’ve taken too much.